stephank/sshiny/README.md

 You're looking at a code dump, there's nothing functional here, at the moment.

+### Testing

+Test a SSHiny client against a SSHiny server:

+    node test.js

+Test a SSHiny client with any SSH server:

+    node testRemote.js <host> <port>

 ### License

 Copyright © 2012 Stéphan Kochen